jose-elias-alvarez/null-ls.nvim/README.md

 null-ls is in **beta status**.
 Please see below for steps to follow if something doesn't work the way you expect (or doesn't work at all).

-At the moment, null-ls is compatible with Neovim 0.7 (stable) and 0.8 (head), but some features and performance improvements are exclusive to the latest version.
+null-ls is developed on and tested against the latest stable version of Neovim.
+Support for versions built from `HEAD` is provided on a best-effort basis, and users are encouraged to contribute fixes to any issues exclusive to these versions.

 ## Features